cap-js/attachments/README.md

 ##### Tests

-The unit tests in this module do not need a binding to the respective object stores, run them with `mvn clean install`.
+The unit tests in this module do not need a binding to the respective object stores, run them with `npm install`.
+To achieve a clean install, the comman `rm -rf node_modules` should be used before installation.

 The integration tests need a binding to a real object store.
-Run them with `mvn clean install -Pintegration-tests-oss`.
+Run them with `npm install -Pintegration-tests-oss`.
 To set the binding, provide the following environment variables:
 - AWS_S3_BUCKET
 - AWS_S3_REGION
 - AWS_S3_ACCESS_KEY_ID
 - AWS_S3_SECRET_ACCESS_KEY

-##### Implementation details

-This artifact provides custom handlers for events from the [AttachmentService](../../cds-feature-attachments/src/main/java/com/sap/cds/feature/attachments/service/AttachmentService.java).

 ##### Supported Storage Backends

 - **AWS S3**

-##### Multitenancy

-Multitenancy is not directly supported.
-All attachments are stored in a flat structure within the provided bucket, which might be shared across tenants.

 ### Model Texts